-Fuel and lubricant costs are an estimate, based on the cost in the previous fiscal year for fuel/lubricants for vehicles used by CVS Specialists for MCSAP activities and projected price increases.
+Fuel and lubricant costs are an estimate, based on the cost in the previous fiscal year for fuel/lubricants for vehicles used by CVS Specialists for MCSAP activities, and projecting possible fuel costs of \$4.00 per gallon.

 Maintenance and repair costs are for maintenance and repair to vehicles used by CVS Specialists.
-It is an estimate based on the previous fiscal year and projected costs based on the age and mileage of vehicles currently being used and current state vehicle replacement policies.
+It is an estimate based on the previous fiscal year and projected costs based on the age and mileage of vehicles currently being used.
+Changes to the state vehicle replacement policy require vehicles to remain in use for longer than in previous years.
+As such, CVS anticipates vehicle repair costs will increase and included additional funds in the budget.